This course is for you if...

 Taking this course also allows you to become a part of our Creative Arts Academy.

 Where can this course lead to?

 Progress onto higher education to study photography related courses at degree level.
 It will also provide you with skills needed for employment in a related field, such as:

 - Working as a photographer for a newspaper or magazine

 The majority of your work at A Level will be produced in black and white, with digital enhancement becoming more prevalent in the second year.
 Workshops using industry standard software (Adobe Photoshop) are also run during the programme to help with the digital aspect of the course.
 You will be asked to research several photographers to help you develop your skills and coursework.
 You will also visit galleries to record your responses to certain works.

-By the end of the course you will be familiar with all types of cameras including: enlargers; different types of lens; filters; flash guns and more.
+By the end of the course you will be familiar with all types of cameras and equipment including: enlargers; different types of lens; filters; flash guns and more.
 Work will be carried out in a professional environment with a purpose built studio and a dark room for student use.

 You will be expected to use some of your independent study periods for darkroom and digital work to supplement work produced during lessons.
 You will be required to contribute to the costs of this course.

 Opportunities exist to develop and enhance your photographic assignments on local and international trips.
 London, New York, Paris, Rome and Venice are a few of the trips our students have been on in the past.